-Spaghetti arrabiata is an incredibly easy yet super tasty dish that's fiery and full of flavour.
-You only need a handful of ingredients to make the best arrabiata sauce that's naturally vegan and easy to customize.
+Spaghetti arrabbiata is an incredibly easy yet super tasty dish that's fiery and full of flavour.
+You only need a handful of ingredients to make the best arrabbiata sauce that's naturally vegan and easy to customize.

-Arrabiata is a spicy Italian sauce with a tomato base.
-The name "arrabiata" translates to "angry" in English because the sauce is typically made with chopped red chilli or hot pepper flakes, which contribute heat to the dish.
+Arrabbiata is a spicy Italian sauce with a tomato base.
+The name "arrabbiata" translates to "angry" in English because the sauce is typically made with chopped red chilli or hot pepper flakes, which contribute heat to the dish.

-There are countless Arrabiata recipes out there, and since the sauce is quite easy to customize, everyone who loves pasta generally has their own version of it.
+There are countless Arrabbiata recipes out there, and since the sauce is quite easy to customize, everyone who loves pasta generally has their own version of it.

-Some arrabiata recipes are vegan and some are vegetarian because they're made with pecorino or parmesan — just something to keep in mind for eating out.
+Some arrabbiata recipes are vegan and some are vegetarian because they're made with pecorino or parmesan — just something to keep in mind for eating out.

-What do you need to make arrabiata sauce?
+What do you need to make arrabbiata sauce?

 Red onion — You can skip this if you want, but I find the onion adds some extra depth to the sauce.

-Garlic — Fresh garlic is an essential ingredient in arrabiata and you can slice it or mince to suit your taste.
+Garlic — Fresh garlic is an essential ingredient in arrabbiata and you can slice it or mince to suit your taste.
 I personally like to find larger chunks in the sauce.

 - Bring a pot of water to a boil, salt it generously and cook the spaghetti al dente according to the instructions on the package.
 Reserve a cup of pasta water before draining.